Destinations

 Excludes

-• Airfare: Flights to and from Cusco or your home country are not included.
+• Airfare: Flights are not included.

 • Meals in Cities: Meals in Cusco or other cities before and after the trek are not included.